 What is Keto?

-The Keto or Ketogenic Diet is a style of eating that consists of higher fat, moderate protein, and very low-carbohydrate foods.
-(Before I lose you with the fat in your diet, please read until the end!)
+The keto or ketogenic diet is a way of eating that consists of higher fat, moderate protein, and very low-carbohydrate foods.

-Low-carb diets are becoming more popular because research has begun to show that chronic high carbohydrate consumption could lead to many health impairments and contribute to the progression of many of the most popular diseases we face today.
+Low-carb diets are becoming more popular as research has begun to show that chronic high carbohydrate consumption, especially processed carbohydrates, can promote health impairments and contribute to the progression of many of the most popular diseases we face today.

-While Keto is a low-carb diet, it is also different from a low-carb diet in its purpose of allowing the body to enter ketosis or nutritional ketosis.
-Nutritional ketosis, not to be confused with diabetic ketoacidosis, is a state where your body is running on fat and ketones, putting the keto in Ketogenic Diet.
+While keto is a low-carb diet, it is different from other low-carb diets like Paleo and Atkins in its purpose of inducing a metabolic state known as ketosis.
+Nutritional ketosis, not to be confused with diabetic ketoacidosis, is a state in which the body has elevated blood ketones levels and low blood glucose.
+Why does this happen?

-What we eat can determine what our bodies use to fuel the various processes it must complete function.
+What we eat can determine what our bodies use to fuel the various processes it must complete.
 When we eat a diet containing carbohydrates, our primary energy source is glucose, which comes from the breakdown of carbohydrates.
 When we restrict carbohydrates, our bodies must find a completely different source of energy and this source is fat and ketones.

-Ketones are little molecules that are produced in the liver from the breakdown of stored fat during carbohydrate restriction.
+Ketones are energy molecules that are produced in the liver from the breakdown of stored fat during carbohydrate restriction.
 Ketones cannot be used by the liver directly, so instead they are shuttled into the blood stream where they can travel around to be taken in for energy usage, particularly by the brain.

-While some degree of ketone production can occur within several hours of carbohydrate restriction, it takes the body a little longer to transition to efficiently and effectively using fat and ketones for fuel in place of carbohydrates.
-This adjustment period is known as the Keto-Adaptation period, and the duration of this period is different depending on the person and approach taken.
+Ketones can be produced by the body within just hours of carbohydrate or calorie restriction.
+However, it takes the body a little longer to transition to efficiently and effectively using these ketones in place of carbohydrates.
+This adjustment period is known as the keto-adaptation period, and the duration of this period is different depending on the individual person and approach taken.